lemontron/poon-router/README.md

 ```

 Aside from simplicity, Poon Router has a fuller feature set
-than [React Router](https://www.npmjs.com/package/react-router) (55 KB) which suffers from a lack of poon, which is why
+than [React Router](https://www.npmjs.com/package/react-router) (55 KB) which suffers from a lack of focus, which is why
 this router exists!

 1. No need to use `<Link/>`.
 Just use plain `<a>`tags